Imagen dinámica

 Example of action-to-action transition by Jeff Smith

 The action-to-action transition is the bread and butter of the comic world.
-It’s the most common and efficient way to advance a story, showing a clear progression of events.
+It’s the most common and efficient way to move a story forward, showing a clear progression of events.
 This transition allows us to condense time and space, showing only the most significant moments of an action sequence.

 Let’s think about a chase scene: